DHCP Configuration Parameters and Settings Explained

 TFTP server IP address

-A TFTP server allows hosts to download or store files.
-If a TFTP server is available in the network, you can use this option to provide the IP address of the TFTP server to all hosts.
+A TFTP server enables hosts to download or store files.
+If a TFTP server is present in the network, use this option to provide its IP address to all hosts.

 Lease duration